What is happening in Haiti? Here's what to know.

 Smuggled firearms and ransom payments to kidnappers have enabled the gangs to become more financially independent.
 That's increased their power as the state has weakened, and an underfunded and under-resourced police department has been unable to contain them.

-"Present-day gangs enjoy a much higher degree of military capacity than those a decade ago," according to a Global Initiative report.
+"Present-day gangs enjoy a much higher degree of military capacity than those a decade ago," according to a recent report by the Global Initiative Against Transnational Crime.
 "This has largely been driven by the gangs' ability to acquire high-caliber weapons."

+The organization said the gangs' acquisition of such firearms had "completely transformed the ecosystem of violence in the country."

 A 2023 U.N. report stated that recovered weapons destined for Haitian ports included ".50 caliber sniper rifles, .308 rifles, and even belt-fed machine guns."